aaronrancsik/prismedia/README.md

 ```
 Options:
-  -f, --file=STRING Path to the video file to upload in mp4
+  -f, --file=STRING Path to the video file to upload in mp4.
+This is the only mandatory option.
   --name=NAME  Name of the video to upload. (default to video filename)
-  --debug  Trigger some debug information like options used (default: no)
   -d, --description=STRING  Description of the video. (default: default description)
   -t, --tags=STRING  Tags for the video. comma separated.
                      WARN: tags with punctuation (!, ', ", ?, ...)